 BOOK HERE for babies born October 2019 - September 2020.

 Bookings for babies born October 2020 - September 2021 coming soon.

 Our group is offered over 7 weeks and aims to support you in your new role as a parent.
 Invitations to join are sent to new parents via SMS.

 This program aims to help parents better understand their child's behaviour, sleep needs and tired signs.

 You will also:

-The City of Whittlesea Enhanced MCH team is a multidisciplinary team made up of Maternal Child Health Nurses, Lactation Consultant & Early Childhood Professional, Adult Mental Health Nurse, Infant Mental Health Nurse and Social Worker.
+The EMCH team is a multidisciplinary team made up of Maternal Child Health Nurses, Lactation Consultant & Early Childhood Professional, Adult Mental Health Nurse, Infant Mental Health Nurse and Social Worker.

 Our team provides support, listens to and actively works with parents and children around their issues or concerns.
 We aim to empower and encourage each family to identify and build on their strengths.